ghusharibdev/ecommerce-app/README.md

 # 🛍️ Flutter E-Commerce App

 A simple and functional **eCommerce mobile app** built using **Flutter** and **Firebase**.
-It supports product browsing, cart management per user, and multiple checkout options including **JazzCash** and **Cash on Delivery**.
+It supports product browsing, cart management per user, order history and multiple checkout options including **JazzCash** and **Cash on Delivery**.

 ---

 ## 🚀 Features

 - 🔐 User authentication with Firebase Auth
 - 🛒 Cart system (separate for each user) using Firestore
+- 🕑 Order history using Firestore
 - 💳 Payment methods:
   - JazzCash Integration
   - Cash on Delivery